Bubble Guppies: Production

 Although it premiered on Nickelodeon in 2011, the show started production in 2009.

+The series was created by the duo of Jonny Belt and Robert Scull, who had previously served as staff writers and executive producers on another Nickelodeon animated series, The Backyardigans (2004–2013), created by Janice Burgess.
+Burgess also developed the concept of Bubble Guppies with Belt and Scull.
+In addition, Belt and Scull served as supervising art director and supervising director, respectively; both were roles they held on The Backyardigans as well.

 The voice cast is based in New York and California and the dialogue is recorded at New York-based Dubway Studios and Rhumba Recorders and Burbank-based Nickelodeon Animation Studio.

-In addition to Nickelodeon Animation Studio, outsourced animation was provided by WildBrain Entertainment for Season 1, Nelvana for Season 2-4, and Jam Filled Toronto for Season 5–6.
+In addition to Nickelodeon Animation Studio, outsourced animation was provided by Wildbrain Entertainment for season 1, Nelvana for seasons 2 to 4, and Jam Filled Entertainment for seasons 5 to 6.

+Originally the series ended with season 4 on October 21, 2016.
+In June 2019, an announcement was made that the series would return.
+It returned on September 27, 2019 with season 5 premiere.
+Season 6 premiered October 19, 2021, and ended June 30, 2023.

 Broadcast

 The series first premiered on January 24, 2011, the second season then premiering on November 4 of the same year.
 Season 3 premiered on August 12, 2013, with an episode entitled, "Get Ready for School!".
 Season 4 premiered on May 21, 2015.
-Season 5 premiered on September 27, 2019.
+Season 5 premiered on September 27, 2019 after a three year hiatus.
 Season 6 premiered on October 19, 2021.

+During the run, the series premiered on the Nickelodeon channel.
+The show continues to air in reruns on the Nick Jr. Channel.